 Budget & the Deficit

-I believe government’s bad habits can be turned around with intelligent discretionary-spending cuts.
-The Government Accountability Office and the Congressional Budget Office both have identified billions of dollars of waste that could be eliminated, making programs and services more efficient and delivering tax dollars where they are truly needed.
+I believe the government’s bad habits can be turned around with intelligent discretionary-spending reforms.
+The Government Accountability Office and the Congressional Budget Office have both identified billions of dollars of waste that could be eliminated to make programs and services more efficient and deliver tax dollars where they are truly needed.
 I continue to support such reforms to rein in Washington's spending problem.